ThomasDickey/esctest2/README.txt

     xterm*allowWindowOps: true

 * disableWideChars
-  This option indicates that wide character (that is, UTF-8) support is disabled.
-  8-bit controls are tested when this option is enabled.
+  This option indicates that wide character (that is, UTF-8) support is disabled to note that 8-bit controls are expected to succeed.

 --max-vt-level=level
 Tests are tagged with the VT level required for their execution.
 No test needing